Working as a critical link between care providers, payers, and patients, the RHIA:

 Registered Health Information Administrators (RHIAs) are skilled in managing patient health information and medical records, administering computer information systems, collecting and analyzing patient data, and using classification systems and medical terminologies.
 To become a certified RHIA, candidates typically hold a CAHIIM accredited bachelor's degree in health information management or health informatics.
 Upon degree completion, candidates qualify to sit for the RHIA certification exam.

 Career outlook and salary potential for RHIAs are excellent.
-According to the Bureau of Labor Statistics, employment in health information is expected to grow by 22% between 2012 and 2022, which is much faster than the average of all occupations.RHIAs have excellent earning potential.
+According to the Bureau of Labor Statistics, employment in health information is expected to grow by 15% between 2014 and 2024, which is much faster than the average of all occupations.RHIAs have excellent earning potential.
+According to the U.S. BLS, Health Information Technicians earned a median salary of $37,1100 in 2015, while Health Managers earned a median salary of $94,500.
 According to the American Health Information Management Association (AHIMA) 2012 salary study, the average RHIA salary was $56,807.
 This is over $7K more than than the average salary for RHITs.

 To be eligible for AHIMA's RHIA Certification exam, candidates must have completed a bachelor degree level health information management program accredited by CAHIIM.